COPE is pleased to announce a new initiative: TALKING TOGETHER.

 COPE says "DON'T COMPLAIN - CAMPAIGN" and "OUR STRENGTH IS IN OUR NUMBERS"

-COPE has just under 3.000 registered individual members.
+COPE has some 3.000 registered individual members.

 COPE is campaigning to prevent loneliness with the National Campaign to End Loneliness which has identified Cambridgeshire as the project area in England.
 There are an estimated 1.1 million over 65s in the UK who are chronically lonely, and more likely because of their loneliness to develop heart disease, depression and dementia.
 Being lonely is similar to smoking fifteen cigarettes a day in its effect on your life expectancy.